R-Josef/SlimeVR-Hardware/README.md

 This is a SlimeVR hardware project, including a PCB file and case models.

+## Feature

+* Using modules instead of SMD, the parts are consistent with the [schematics of the official document](https://docs.slimevr.dev/diy/tracker-schematics.html)
+* The wiring method is consistent with the schematics of the official document too, no need to change the pin definition.
+* Battery sense
+* Charge diodes
+* Auxiliary tracker connector (optional)

 ## Build your own trackers

 ### Prepare the parts